frankvogt/vcf2gwas/README.md

 conda activate myenv
 ```

-Now the vcf2gwas package can be installed:
+Now, the vcf2gwas package can be installed:

 ```
 conda install vcf2gwas -c fvogt257 -c bioconda -c conda-forge
 ```

-Now everything is ready for analysis.
+Everything is ready for analysis now.
 Optionally, to test the installation and copy the example files to your current working directory, run:

 ```